visgence/cherrypy-webpack-boilerplate/README.md

 ### Getting Started
 `npm run setup`
 This command will install all node modules and python dependencies.
-It will also install a pre-commit hook that will run the linter.
+It will also install a pre-commit hook that will run tests.
-Note: At the end of installation, npm and pip is checked for any outdated dependencies.
-This should will give you a heads up to know if you need to modify the package.json or requirements.txt at all.
+Note: If you need cherrypy installed, this command will need to be run with sudo

 ### Development
 `npm run start`